-Konstantin Kisin, who made headlines around the world when he refused to sign a behavioral agreement that demanded his jokes to be “respectful and kind” writes for Quillette: “Comedians use lies to tell the truth—the notion that the exaggerations, stories and carefully crafted falsehoods we deliver on stage should be taken literally will be the death knell of comedy”.
-As he points out: race, gender, class, sexual orientation or any kind of grossly exaggerated form of stereotyping, not only shouldn’t be excluded from comedy, but are in fact what often makes comedy funny in the first place.
-Sadly, today such concept doesn’t sit well with a lot of people involved in the art industry (although not exclusively), nor it fits into the Identity-Politics cultural lens that so many in the world are, either brainswashed by, or consciously trying to impose on other people.
+Konstantin Kisin – who made headlines around the world when he refused to sign a behavioral agreement that demanded his jokes to be “respectful and kind” – writes for Quillette: “Comedians use lies to tell the truth—the notion that the exaggerations, stories and carefully crafted falsehoods we deliver on stage should be taken literally will be the death knell of comedy”.
+As he points out: race, gender, class, sexual orientation or any kind of grossly exaggerated form of stereotyping, not only shouldn’t be excluded from comedy but are, in fact, what makes comedy often funny in the first place.
+Sadly, today such concept doesn’t sit well with a lot of people involved in the art industry (although not exclusively), nor it fits into the Identity-Politics cultural lens that so many in the world are, either brainwashed by, or consciously trying to impose on the rest of the population.
 More and more comedians are starting to feel the pressure of people who get offended at their jokes, and feel entitled to censure them because of it.
-But to interrupt a comedy show because you’re offended, is no different than interrupt a horror movie because you disapprove of murder.
-Even if what you’re hearing or watching is immoral, the depiction of immorality is not necessarily an endorsement of such behaviour.
-Hearing a joke about a thing, is not the same of doing the thing.
-Just like watching a guy getting shot on TV, isn’t the same of witnessing a murder in real life.
+But to interrupt a comedy show because you’re offended is no different than interrupt a horror movie because you disapprove of murder.
+Even if what you’re hearing or watching is immoral, the depiction of immorality is not necessarily an endorsement of such behavior.
+Hearing a joke about a thing, is not the same as doing that very thing.
+Just like watching a person getting shot on TV, isn’t the same as witnessing a murder in real life.
 One can make a joke about race, without being racist, just like a director can shoot a murder scene, without being a murderer himself.
-And whether are Dave Chappelle critics, or Christopher Nolan’s, or Tarantino’s, the fact that such absurd forms of criticism must in their view trump any possible artistic intent, is a clear manifestation of the widespread assaults that our cultural and educational landscapes are indeed facing.
+And whether are Dave Chappelle critics, or Christopher Nolan’s, or Tarantino’s, the fact that such absurd forms of criticism must in their view trump any possible artistic intent, is a clear manifestation of the widespread assaults that our cultural and educational landscapes are nowadays indeed facing.